poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-04-02-Scripting-GDB.markdown

 researching things around to improve my GDB-fu.
-Because finding some specific information included going through github issues, reading stackoverflow comments and skimming through documentations, I decided to write a blogpost gathering all the things I learned and would love to be a little more accessible.
-I'm writing from a perspective of reverse engineering and exploit development where we don't have debugging symbols with the binary but everything there should be useful for everyone.
-All people in the cybersec community use plugins for GDB to make it more usable so if you don't I recommend to you to use them too.
-Personally I always used pwndbg and the blogpost is written with some tips for it but there's also gef, peda and GDB-dashboard.
-We'll start with basics how to make simple GDB scripts if you don't know it already, then we'll explore the tight integration of Python with GDB and we we'll wrap it up showing how to better use the Python's exploit development library `pwntools`'s GDB integration.
+Because finding some specific information included going through github issues, reading stackoverflow comments and skimming through documentations, I decided to write a blogpost gathering all the things I've learned and would love to be a little more accessible.
+I'm writing from a perspective of reverse engineering and exploit development where we don't have debugging symbols with the binary but everything there should be useful for regular debugging too.
+Everyone in the cybersec community uses plugins for GDB to make it more usable so if you don't I recommend using them too.
+Personally I always used pwndbg and the blogpost is written with some tips for it but there's also gef and GDB-dashboard.
+We'll start with the basics, how to make simple GDB scripts if you don't know it already, then we'll explore the tight integration of Python with GDB, and we will wrap it up showing how to better use the Python's exploit development library `pwntools`'s GDB integration.
 And if this wasn't obvious already - I will assume that you have some GDB experience, just none when it comes to scripting it.